Fox's Book of Martyrs

 none of the prisoners would change their religion, or acknowledge they had been

-in error, they were all pronounced guilty; but the sentence was referred to the
+in error, they were all pronounced guilty; but the sentence was

-imprisonment for life, and imprisonment during pleasure.
+banishment, imprisonment for life, and imprisonment during pleasure.

 Twenty

-being ordered for execution, were informed they might send for Jesuits, monks,
+being ordered for execution, were

-Protestants should be permitted to come near them.
+the awful change they were to undergo; but that no Protestants should be permitted to come near them.
 This proposal they rejected, and strove all they could to comfort and cheer

 each other upon the solemn occasion.